konynunez/crud-homework/README.md

 Description:
 CRUD App, I displayed a movie list in the Homepage, in the management page I displayed a CRUD APP where you have a form to edit, search, erase, write into this form

+I also, made the login, and logout functionality

 How to Run
 Clone the repository: git clone [https://github.com/konynunez/crud-homework.git]

 Navigate to the project directory: cd [project-directory]

+User and password: [user: testuser@gmail.com, password: 123456]

 Install dependencies: npm install